 KP Labs and QZ Solutions have initiated a truly innovative project based on artificial intelligence to collect information on soil parameters using onboard machine learning techniques to analyse hyperspectral data to enhance agricultural processes.

-Commissioned by the European Space Agency (ESA), the project consists of a pilot program on soil analysis using hyperspectral data.
+This work is funded by the European Space Agency (the GENESIS project) and supported by the ESA Φ-lab.
 The GENESIS project developed by KP Labs and QZ Solutions aims to improve this process using the Intuition-1 satellite.
 The KP Labs team is striving to develop an Earth observation system based on using a satellite equipped with a hyperspectral sensor and onboard data processing capabilities using deep neural networks.
 Hyperspectral imaging collects and processes information from the electromagnetic spectrum.
 This means that the camera is able to scan the biochemical composition of soil and provide an overview of all ingredients present.
 The satellite will be launched by KP Labs by the end of 2022 and will collect data on soil parameters such as potassium, phosphate, magnesium, and pH levels.
 The traditional approach to monitoring soil parameters is completely human-dependent, as soil samples must be collected, mixed, and sent for analysis, which takes about 3 weeks and is very labour-intensive.
 By comparing the traditional method with the presented technology that will be on board Intuition-1, it will be possible to reduce the time to get results to 4 days, resulting in a significant improvement in field operations.